Rotterdam Metro

+In 2015, there were about 175,000 daily riders of Lines A, B and C. There were 145,000 on Lines D and E.

 Lines

 Lines A and B

 In the northeast of Rotterdam, Lines A and B branch to Binnenhof (Line A) and to Nesselande (Line B).
 The latter has been extended since September 2005; before that date, this line terminated at De Tochten.

 North of Capelsebrug station and west of Schiedam Centrum station, with the exception of the De Tochten-Nesselande section, Lines A and B have some level crossings (with priority), and could therefore be called light rail instead of metro.
 These sections also have overhead wires, while most of the system has a third rail (the other exception is Line E (RandstadRail) to The Hague).
 However, the term light rail is not used in Rotterdam; most people just call these branches metro.

-As of 30 September 2019 Line B is connected to the Schiedam–Hoek van Holland railway line, extending the metro network to Hook of Holland (Hoek van Holland), while line A will operate on this line as far as Vlaardingen West, starting 1 November 2019.
+As of 30 September 2019 Line B is connected to the Schiedam–Hoek van Holland railway line, extending the metro network to Hook of Holland (Hoek van Holland), while line A operates on this line as far as Vlaardingen West, starting 1 November 2019.